nickesc/projectStarfish/README.md

 Click-and-drag on the game to select the power and angle, then release to throw!
 On-screen controls or `WASD`/`arrow keys` allow you to apply a small force in either direction to the starfish while it's in the air.

 In the current `beta` versions, you start by being able to throw the starfish up to 3 times, and if the time limit is reached the starfish will fall out of the sky and into the ocean.
-If the starfish hits an obstacle, it will also bounce around, so watch out for birds and boats!
+If the starfish hits an obstacle, it will also bounce around, so watch out for birds, boats, planes and maybe even visitors from another world!
+There are also special boost spots that will take the starfish up higher!

 Try and collect as many shells as you can!
 They can be used to purchase upgrades after your throw, to do things like increase your time limit, increase your maximum throw power, and increase your number of throws.